Tuesday Morning Is Oversold Due To Index Selling

 (1) Sales are for the year ended 6/30/16.
 Other figures are for the nine months ended 3/31/17.

-(2) All figures for the year ended 1/31/17 Tangible net worth.
+(2) All figures for the year ended 1/31/17 tangible net worth.

 (3) Ollie's has negative tangible net worth.

 The peers have a higher gross margin than Tuesday Morning, and Ollie's also has lower SG&A. Tuesday Morning's historical gross margin before the recent supply chain troubles has been about 36%.
 A lower profit margin than peers is probably partially explained by Tuesday Morning's smaller stores versus all three of its competitors.
-Tuesday Morning is trying to increase store size.
+TUES is trying to increase store size.
 I believe other reasons for its weaker gross margin have been inefficiencies in its distribution, and the wide and shallow strategy purchasing strategy.
-With the inefficiencies in the new distribution center resolved, the gross margin should improve some from the historical 36% once the capitalized costs are behind them.
+With the inefficiencies in the new distribution center resolved, the gross margin should improve some from the historical 36% once the capitalized costs are behind the company.
 Management should consider more deep purchases if the return on investment is worthwhile.
 Why limit yourself from potential profits?

 I summary, Tuesday Morning is in a solid industry.
 Its problems appear mostly self-inflicted and fixable.